 Parents should consult a specialist who will consider a few factors like the type of cleft and the child’s overall health.
 The treatment should begin as soon as possible to avoid any hindrance in the child’s development.
 The first surgery is usually performed at 3-6 months and the correction for cleft palate before the child turns 18 months.

 What needs to be understood is that, a small cleft can lead to bigger issues in the future.
 Parents are advised to approach a special team of doctors who can assess every aspect of the child’s health.
-Cleft lip and palate can lead to hearing loss, ear infections, eating problems, speech issues, and dental problem.
-You can consider talking to a social worker who will support you and the child through the whole situation and help you settle in the society.
+Cleft lip and palate can lead to hearing loss, ear infections, eating problems, speech issues, and dental problems.
+You can consider talking to a social worker who will support you and the child through the whole situation and help you settle in society.
 Further surgeries can be undertaken when the child reaches adolescence as by then the facial structure develops properly.

 FAQs of Cleft Lip and Cleft Palate

 Cleft lip is an opening or separation in the upper lip whereas cleft palate is an opening in the roof of the mouth.
 Cleft lip and cleft palate result when the facial tissues of the unborn baby don’t form properly or close completely.

 The definite cause is not discovered, although the researchers believed that most of the cases of cleft lip and palate are caused by an interaction of genetic and ecological factors like drugs, maternal illness and malnutrition.
 It can be a part of the genetic syndrome and babies can inherit a gene that is more likely to develop a cleft.